DataBiosphere/data-portal/content/apis/api-documentation/data-browser-api.md

 Data Browser API provides a uniform view of the metadata over diverse schemas, effectively shielding clients from changes in the schema as they occur over time.

-For more information on the Data Browser API, see the [Data Browse API Specification](https://service.azul.data.humancellatlas.org/).
+For more information on the Data Browser API, see the [Data Browser API Specification](https://service.azul.data.humancellatlas.org/).

 ## API Usage Examples